Fashion icon

 A fashion icon or fashion leader is an influential person who introduces new styles which spread throughout fashion culture and become part of fashion.
 They initiate a new style which others may follow.
 They may be famous personalities such as political leaders, celebrities, or sports personalities.
-For example, during the 1960s, Jacqueline Kennedy Onassis was a great fashion icon for American women, and her style became a sign of wealth, power, and distinction; and her famous Pink Chanel suit is one of the most referenced and revisited of all of her items of clothing.
-Twiggy was an It girl, she was a teenaged model and fashion icon of Swinging Sixties.
+For example, during the 1960s, Jacqueline Kennedy Onassis was a great fashion icon for American women, and her style became a sign of wealth, power, and distinction; her famous Pink Chanel suit is one of the most referenced and revisited of all of her items of clothing.
+Twiggy is an example of an It girl and fashion icon of the Swinging Sixties.

 Fashion leaders

-"Fashion leaders" are an older term replaced in the second half of the 20th century.
-Fashion leaders were important people of higher hierarchy and society such as royalty, aristocrats and their wives and mistresses.
+"Fashion leaders" is an older term that was replaced in the second half of the 20th century.
+Fashion leaders were considered to be important people of higher hierarchy and society such as royalty, aristocrats and their wives and mistresses.